 Article 7par.4: “Consent shall not provide a legal basis for the processing, where there is a significant imbalance between the position of the data subject and the controller”.

-Insurance Europe believes the term “significant imbalance” introduces legal uncertainty and is also concerned that this provision would invalidate data subject’s consent necessary for group and mandatory insurance.

-For group insurance, the employer takes out additional insurance for the benefit of employees, insuring them against risks such as death and illness.
-In such cases, the employer processes the employees’ personal data in order to provide them with cover.
-According to the proposed rules, the employee is in a situation of dependence on the employer.
-The consent given to the employer would therefore be invalid; as would the group insurance contract.
+Insurance Europe believes the term “significant imbalance” introduces legal uncertainty In case of group insurance taken out by an employer, the consent given to the employer would therefore be invalid; as would the group insurance contract.

-Therefore, Insurance Europe suggests removing the proposed provision as not workable in the context of group insurance plans.
+Therefore, Insurance Europe suggests removing the proposed provision

 Health data